People don’t give enough credit to failure.

 I can name over 100 of the most inspiring people in the world who failed before they got to success.

-And since you now you’re curious, I will do exactly that: Oprah, Steven Spielberg, Elvis Presley, Sir James Dyson, Michael Jordan, R.H.Macy, David Sanders, Soichiro Honda, Isaac Newton – and every single entrepreneur, ever.
+And since now you’re curious; Oprah, Steven Spielberg, Elvis Presley, Sir James Dyson, Michael Jordan, R.H.Macy, David Sanders, Soichiro Honda, Isaac Newton – and every single entrepreneur, ever.

 Your Driving Test

 This day is scary for most.
-Getting behind the wheel of a car after absorbing as much theory as you possibly can.
-Today is the day you are tested for your knowledge.
+Getting behind the wheel of a car after absorbing as much theory as you possibly can before hand.
+Today is the day you are tested on your knowledge.
 Your family is counting on you, your driving instructor is counting on you.
 Your heart is racing, you’re about to begin, you’re freaking out a little.

 And let’s say, you failed.